 Seacorp and LTL have committed to providing the infrastructure and upkeep required for the retreat whilst the management of the facility will be undertaken by zero2hero.
 One of the key components to the project’s success will be the support of relevant government organisations including but not limited to the Department of Health and State and Federal Governments.

 It is our intention to have the retreat up and running by late 2020/early 2021.

-zero2hero is a Western Australian based charity dedicated to increasing the understanding of mental health issues and the awareness of mental health services among children and young people through innovative programs, events and education.
+Seacorp is a proud and major sponsor of zero2hero who are a Western Australian based charity dedicated to increasing the understanding of mental health issues and the awareness of mental health services among children and young people through innovative programs, events and education.
 Their aim is to equip young people with the skills to speak up when they are struggling and the confidence to stand up and support their friends when they may be experiencing stress, anxiety, depression, bullying, self harm or suicidal thoughts.

 zero2hero envision a world where every child and young person is educated and empowered to effectively deal with mental health issues, and mental illness is dealt with openly and treated as a normal part of everyday life.
 They believe that through communication, mental health problems can be effectively dealt with and suicide can be prevented.